Skip to main content

 Popularity (5% of score)

-Before scoring, we filter the catalog to find relevant candidates:
+Before scoring, the catalog is filtered to find relevant candidates:

 1. Tag overlap: Models must have at least one tag matching your industry domain or use case